MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

 ## Next steps

-This quickstart includes the minimum configuration so that you can quickly see how the scanner can find sensitive information in a network share.
+This quickstart includes the minimum configuration so that you can quickly see how the scanner can find sensitive information in on-premises data stores.
 If you're ready to install the scanner in a production environment, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).

 If you want to classify and protect the files that contain sensitive information, you must configure Azure Information Protection labels for automatic classification and protection: